EndoTaishi/CLASSIC/documentation/basicInputs.md

 \image latex "percentSand.png" "Percent Sand"

 - For mineral soils, the percentages of sand, clay and organic matter content need not add up to 100%, since the residual is assigned to silt content.
 If the exact sand, clay and organic matter contents are not known, estimates can be made for the general soil type on the basis of the standard USDA texture triangle shown above.
 Organic matter contents in mineral soils are typically not more than a few percent.
-- If the layer consists of rock, SANDROT is assigned a flag value of -3.
+- If the layer consists of bed rock, SANDROT is assigned a flag value of -3.
 If it is part of a continental ice sheet, it is assigned a flag value of -4.
 In both cases, CLAYROT and ORGMROT are not used and are set to zero.
 - Highly organic soils have different behaviour if the area is being modelled as a peatland:
-  - If the peatland flag is 0, that is the tile is not being modelled as a peatland, and the soil layer is a fully organic one, SANDROT, CLAYROT and ORGMROT are used differently.
-The sand content is assigned a flag value of -2, and the organic matter content may be assigned a flag value of 1, 2 or 3 depending on whether the peat texture is fibric, hemic or sapric (see Letts et al. (2000) \cite Letts2000-pg).
-The current default is for the first layer to be assumed as fibric, the second as hemic and any lower layers as sapric.
-CLAYROT is not used and is set to zero.
+  - If the peatland flag is 0, that is the tile is not being modelled as a peatland, and the soil layer is a fully organic one (generally takes as a > 30% organic matter), SANDROT, CLAYROT and ORGMROT are used differently.
+The sand content is assigned a flag value of -2.
+The peat texture is assigned to be fibric, hemic or sapric (see Letts et al. (2000) \cite Letts2000-pg).
+The current default is for the first layer to be assumed as fibric, the second and third as hemic and any lower layers as sapric until bedrock or a sand value > 0 is reached.
+CLAYROT is not used and can be set to zero.
   - If the tile is being treated as a peatland then the first soil layer is considered moss following Wu et al. (2016) \cite Wu2016-zt.
 The lower soil layers are treated such that the lower layers are assigned fibric, hemic or sapric characteristics (see @ref CLASSB.f)